mrjamiebowman/AvailabilityChecks/README.md

-# AvailabilityChecks
+# .NET: Application Insights Availability Checks
-.NET: Application Insights Availability Checks
+This is a .NET application that runs in Kubernetes, that is configuration driven, and will monitor internal web applications.